curiousmarkingsco/tailwindsjs/README.md

 #### Animation Actions
 ##### `group-anim-[action]:[unique-identifier]`

-With this class, we are telling our friend Scripty what type of interaction triggers the animation.
+With this class, we are telling our Simple JavaScript what type of interaction triggers the animation.
 Use this class only once per group and use it on the element that is going to trigger the animation based on user interaction.

 Currently supported triggers:
 1. click `group-anim-click:`